 There, use the “Select columns from” to filter down columns and then specify those columns which apply to the Sales Contract.
 Press OK when done.

 *Don’t worry about the Hidden field shown below for “Title” or the Calculated column “Sales Contract Title”…that’s covered later.
 Yours will read “Required” for “Title” and you won’t have the “Sales Contract Title” field.
 This should be very close to what you see:

 Now, do the same for Customer.

 *Same as above, your “Title” field will read, “Required”, and you’ll see how/why to set it to “Hidden” later:

 And finally, review the Site Content Types list to ensure you see the two new content types correctly grouped under WMC Business Management:

 You’ve created site columns, and after creating the site columns you created content types from those site columns.
-In the next post we’ll start seeing the libraries and lists come together and Sales making further progress on facilitating CLM through Office 365 and SharePoint, and moreover, continuing to mature overall business management framework in O365 and SharePoint.
+In the next post we’ll start seeing the libraries and lists come together and how to make further progress on facilitating CLM through Office 365 and SharePoint.